smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 Make sure SDL Core and the HMI are running prior to running Hello Sdl Android !!!

-To know more about how to connect the app to the infotainment system, please check the [Connecting to an Infotainment System guide](Getting Started/Connecting to an Infotainment System)
+To find out more about how to connect the app to the infotainment system, please check the [Connecting to an Infotainment System](Getting Started/Connecting to an Infotainment System) guide.

 ### Troubleshooting
-Sometimes things don't always go as planned, and so this section exists.
-If your app compiles and does NOT show up on the HMI, there are a few things to check out.
+If your app compiles and but does not show up on the HMI, there are a few things you should check:

 #### TCP
 1. Make sure that you have changed the IP in `SdlService.java` to match the machine running SDL Core.
 Being on the same network is also important.